rust-lang/rust/src/doc/rustdoc/src/documentation-tests.md

 ## Using `?` in doc tests

-A complete error handling is often not useful in your example, as it would add significant amounts of boilerplate code.
+When writing an example, it is rarely useful to include a complete error handling, as it would add significant amounts of boilerplate code.
 Instead, you may want the following:

 ```ignore
 /// ```